 - Focus: It tells you how much value the project adds to today’s money.

-In the blog “How to Calculate Net Present Value (NPV)” I’ve explained the full method of NPV calculations and its decision criteria.
+In the blog “How to Calculate Net Present Value (NPV),” I’ve explained the full method of NPV calculations and its decision criteria.

 IRR (Internal Rate of Return)

 Definition: IRR is the rate at which the NPV of a project becomes zero.
-In other words, it’s the discount rate that makes the present value of future cash flows equal to the initial investment.
+In other words, the discount rate makes the present value of future cash flows equal to the initial investment.

 Key Points: